echelon-ai-labs/servicenow-mcp/README.md

 - "Remove a user from the Biomedical Engineering group"
 - "Find all active users in the system with 'doctor' in their title"
 - "Create a user that will act as an approver for the Radiology department"
+- "List all IT support groups in the system"

 ### Example Scripts